Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

 ## Overview

-The Lombiq Hosting Suite is a set of modules that deal with various aspect of hosting Orchard applications in efficient, maintainable ways.
+The Lombiq Hosting Suite is a set of Orchard modules, an Azure Cloud Service implementation, a continuous integration environment, various practices and know-how that deal with various aspect of hosting Orchard applications in efficient, maintainable ways.
 It drives DotNest too but you can use it to improve your own application: to benefit from the features of the Hosting Suite you can incorporate it into your application without moving your sites to DotNest.
 On a high level the Hosting Suite enables the following:

 - The webserver running Orchard can be fully stateless: apart from the application itself and occasional cache files nothing is stored on the web server (as opposed to Orchard storing data in numerous files).
 This makes Orchard a lot easier to deploy, maintain and scale.
 - Enhanced multi-server support: Orchard is fully capable of running on multiple webservers, nodes won't go out of sync.
 Furthermore it's simple to spin new nodes up with a standardized Orchard deployment package, enabling to throttle throughput in a flexible manner.